pmobrien/cf-open/README.md

 mvn clean install && java -Dhttp-port=15000 -jar target/vultus-liftoff.jar
 ```

 This will spin up an embedded Jetty server, hosting a simple page on `localhost:15000`.
 Data is stored in an embedded [Neo4j](https://neo4j.com/) database.
-The unit tests populate the table with a few entries that will show up in the table when you open the page.
+The unit tests populate the table with a few entries that will show up when you open the page.

 ## Available system properties include: